pkrishen/Data-Job-Analysis/README.md

 conda activate webscrape_analysis_project

 ###Usage
 To use the webscraper to pull more data, run the Job_Web_Scraper.py file from the terminal or an IDE.
 To search for different keywords than the default, open the .py file and update the list parameter in the last line as required.
+The defaults are ['data analyst', 'data scientist', 'business intelligence', 'database administrator'].
 Save changes then run.

+If a clean copy of the data is preferred, delete the JobData.db file and run the Initialize_SQLite_Database.py file to generate empty tables.

 ## Other